-¶219.
-In states where the law requires church property to be held by trustees, and in states where incorporation can not be secured as provided for in the preceding paragraph, let all deeds be made to trustees, naming them and their successors in office, and containing the following trust clause: "In trust for the use and benefit of the membership of the Free Methodist Church of North America, incorporated under the name of 'Free Methodist' General and Fernance a Contra Antorra the memof North subject to the Discontinue.
-Server and competence appointments of said macree. as the use of the the Pree Willerfich. authorized and decoursed make i see it as manufered ministerial shall be disposed of and seed at another sort THE THE THINK the provisions of same line or sector to preseeds trust and confidences that is the property of the · nauco with now effected at that have detected at the second second 1) Purcher said premises more compared, the enter and i warship forever iner and a million was and and and rostan on that the same trustees and their and the same simili be shall permit it all types the memory way that is unfidence duly authorized according to the forestation of the in office said Free Lenindust mirel i and the Mile wet + ho may mine of ices in such induser of moregon according to such meligious Discipline. to the to
+¶238.
+In states where the law requires church property to be held by trustees, and in states where incorporation can not be secured as provided for in the preceding paragraph, let all deeds be made to trustees, naming them and their successors in office, and containing the following trust clause: "In trust for the use and benefit of the membership of the Free Methodist Church of North America, incorporated under the name of 'Free Methodist General Conference of North America,' subject to the Discipline, usages and ministerial appointments of said church, as from time to time authorized and declared; and, if sold, the proceeds shall be disposed of and used in accordance with the provisions of said Discipline, and of the civil law; and in further trust and confidence that in the houses of worship now erected or that may hereafter be erected on said premises hereby conveyed, the seats shall be forever free; and in further trust and confidence that the said trustees and their successors in office shall permit at all times the preachers who may be duly authorized according to the Discipline of the said Free Methodist church, to hold religious services in said houses of worship according to said Discipline."